The Basics of Permaculture: Our Story

 Multiple uses: It is ideal for most things in a permaculture garden to have more than one use—some may even have three or four.
 For example, pigeon pea (also known as gandule bean, tropical green pea, kadios, Congo pea, or gungo pea) provides edible seeds for humans and birds, attractive flowers, a shelter for young fruit trees, and fixes nitrogen into the soil.
 The fallen leaves also rot down to create a nitrogen-rich mulch which we can use to enrich the rest of our garden.

-Poultry are usually placed reasonably close to the house, as they lay eggs on an almost daily basis and require a constant supply of food and clean water.
+Poultry is usually placed reasonably close to the house, as they lay eggs on an almost daily basis and require a constant supply of food and clean water.
 A seasonal fruit tree (such as an apricot) would be placed further from the house because it produces its entire crop over a short period of time and requires less frequent watering and maintenance.

 How to Landscape and Plan for Permaculture